tanmaypant/Hotel_data_analysis/README.md

 # Business Recommendations

-### 1. Adjust Overbooking Based on Risk
+### 1. Implement Risk-Adjusted Overbooking Policies
+The Opportunity: Our current cancellation data justifies a higher overbooking buffer for specific segments.

-City Hotels have a 41.7% cancellation rate, and guests with 0 special requests cancel nearly 48% of the time.
+Key Insight: City Hotels cancel 41.7% of bookings, and zero-request guests cancel 48%.
+These high-risk segments should have higher overbooking allowances.

-By overbooking more in these high-risk segments—and less for low-risk guests (4–5 requests → only 5–11% cancellations)—hotels can reduce empty rooms and recover lost revenue.
+Mitigation: Crucially, low-risk guests (4–5 requests, only 5–11% cancellation rate) should not be overbooked to safeguard our service reputation and avoid costly service failures.

-### 2. Shift More Bookings Toward Direct Channels
+### 2. Accelerate Direct Booking Acquisition

-Online Travel Agencies (OTAs) dominate bookings but also correlate with higher last-minute cancellations.
+The Challenge: Online Travel Agencies (OTAs) drive high volume but are also associated with high cancellations and significant commission leakage.

-Direct bookings have lower cancellation behavior and avoid OTA commissions, meaning even a 5–10% shift toward direct channels can increase net revenue without raising prices.
+Strategic Goal: Shift even a small share of volume from OTAs to our direct channels.

+The Impact: This move will immediately increase net revenue per booking and concurrently reduce booking volatility and reliance on third-party channels.

-### 3. Create Targeted Offers for Each Customer Segment
+### 3. Tailor Offers to Targeted Customer Segments

-Couples form the majority of bookings (over 55–60%), so couple-specific deals can increase conversion.
-Families stay longer, meaning even fewer bookings can generate more total revenue.
-Solo travelers—often business guests—benefit from weekday discounts, helping raise occupancy during low-demand days.
+Data Highlight: Couples account for 55–60% of all bookings.
+This is our largest single demographic.

+Action: Launch highly targeted couple packages.

+Further Segmentation: Develop personalized deals for Families (who drive longer stays) and Solo/Business guests (who are ideal for filling crucial mid-week occupancy).

-### 4. Use Pricing Strategies Based on ADR Patterns
+### 4. Leverage ADR Insights for Dynamic Pricing

-Transient guests have the highest ADR (₹107), while groups and contracts are much lower (₹83–87).
+The Disparity: Transient guests command the highest Average Daily Rate (ADR) at ₹107, while Groups and Contracts pay significantly less (₹83–₹87).

-Using dynamic pricing—especially for high-ADR segments—can increase room revenue.
-Canceled bookings also have ₹4.97 higher ADR, signaling potential overpricing; offering partial prepaid rates or small flexibility incentives can reduce this.
+Strategy: Implement a more sophisticated dynamic pricing model to maximize yield from the high-paying transient segment.

+Cancellation Reduction: Consider offering prepaid or non-refundable discounts, as canceled bookings currently show a higher ADR of ₹4.97, indicating we are losing high-value reservations.

-### 5. Focus Marketing on High-Value Countries
+### 5. Focus Marketing on High-Value Source Countries

-Portugal alone provides 48,590 bookings, and Western Europe (UK, France, Spain, Germany) adds tens of thousands more.
-Targeting these stable, high-volume regions ensures better ROI.
-High-ADR markets like Djibouti (₹275+) and Anguilla (₹265) should be targeted with premium packages.
-High-cancellation regions (ARE, SAU, IDN at 68–84%) should face stricter policies to protect revenue.
+Current Performance: Portugal and Western European markets are the current volume drivers.

+New Target: Direct premium marketing efforts towards high-ADR countries like DJI and AIA (>₹250 ADR).

+ROI Focus: By targeting these segments, we ensure our marketing spend is focused on markets that generate the highest revenue per available room.

-### 6. Build Packages Around Popular Stay Lengths
+### 6. Create Packages to Drive Extended Stay Duration

-Short stays (2–3 nights) dominate overall demand.
+The Goal: Improve occupancy stability and increase Total Revenue per Customer.

-Medium stays (4–7 nights) are typically vacation-oriented and drive higher ADR, especially for Resort Hotels.
+Key Finding: While short stays dominate volume, medium (4–7 nights) and long stays generate significantly higher total revenue.

-Long stays (8+ nights) are rare but produce the highest total revenue per booking, making them ideal for extended-stay promotions and corporate tie-ups.
+Initiative: Roll out compelling 5+ night packages and extended-stay deals to shift the mix towards more profitable, longer reservations.

-### 7. Use Special Requests to Predict Commitment
+### 7. Utilize Special Requests as a Commitment Indicator

-Guests with 0 requests cancel heavily (48%), while those with 4–5 requests almost never cancel (5–11%).
-Encouraging guests to add preferences during booking (meal type, bed type, parking, etc.) increases engagement and reduces cancellation probability, improving occupancy stability.
+The Correlation: There is a clear, inverse relationship between the number of special requests and cancellation risk.
+Zero-request bookings cancel almost half the time.

+The Insight: Bookings with 4–5 requests show less than an 11% cancellation rate, indicating higher commitment.

+Actionable Step: Implement a smoother, more proactive flow in our direct booking process to encourage guests to add preferences, serving as a soft-commitment mechanism to reduce overall cancellation risk.

 ---